Buck's Auto Parts - Award Winner

 All of the finalists were given a maximum of 20 minutes to make a presentation, touting their accomplishments.
 Conference delegates who listened to the presentations were then able to vote on those they thought were most deserving to win in each category.

-Buckshot had his daughter Amanda and son Andrew make the presentation on behalf of Frank’s Auto Parts.
+Buckshot had his daughter Amanda and son Andrew make the presentation on behalf of Buck’s Auto Parts.

 “It meant the world to me,” Buckshot, who is 62, said of the fact his children spoke on behalf of the business.
 “They’re the ones that are going to take it over some day.”